Configure a Data Preparation Process

 Click

 .
-The Entity Mapping step appears, which allows you to add and customize entities to match your data source.From the Add Entity list, select one or more of the following entity types to configure its field mapping:
+The Entity Mapping step appears, which allows you to add and customize entities to match your data source.From the Add Entity list, select one or more of the following entity types to map its fields:

 Email